tkzic/maxradio/README.txt

 - Please read the user manual - maxsdr5b.pdf.
 You can access it online or from the maxsdr5/doc/ folder.

--missing soft66lc2 libraries: (see below for solution).
+- Missing soft66lc2 libraries: (see below for solution).
 --------------------------------------------------------------------
 --------------------------------------------------------------------
 Here are the instructions for installing Soft66lc2 library files.
 If the